zhenduow/zhenduow.github.io/_pages/about.md

   - /about.html
 ---

-Zhenduo Wang is a researcher on Conversational Systems, Language Generation, Reinforcement Learning, and Imitation Learning.
-He is now a postdoc at Georgia Tech.
-Before that, he defended his Ph.D. in Computer Science at the University of Utah and earned his Master's degree in Math at the University of Minnesota Duluth.
-A resume can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Resume.pdf).
-His research statement can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Research_Statement.pdf).
+I am a postdoctoral researcher on conversational systems and large language models at Georgia Tech.
+Before that, I obtained my Ph.D. in Computer Science at the University of Utah, advised by [Prof. Qingyao Ai](https://qingyaoai.github.io/) and [Prof. Vivek Srikumar](https://svivek.com/).
+I obtained my Master's degree in Math at the University of Minnesota Duluth, advised by [Prof. Ted Pedersen](https://www.d.umn.edu/~tpederse/) and [Prof. Yang Li](https://yangli-stat.github.io/).
+I was fortunate to be advised by [Prof. Risheng Liu](https://rsliu.tech/) during my undergraduate study in Dalian University of Technology.
+My resume can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Resume.pdf).

 Selected Publications
 ======